 If you need a break, you have to check out the North Shore Adventure Park in Silver Bay MN.
 Located about 30 minutes north of Two Harbors, just off Highway 61 north.
 This fun outdoor adventure is a great way to keep the kids and parents entertained.

 This post is sponsored by North Shore Adventure Park.
 I received complimentary admission in exchange for an honest review.
-There may be affiliate links within the post.
-Clicking on them doesn’t cost you anything more.
-But I do earn a small commission.
-I never promote things I don’t stand behind.

 The North Shore Adventure Park